Towards an in vitro assay for fibrosis research

 As part of the development, the in vitro models are validated using well established anti-fibrosis compounds to evaluate if the assays are able to predict in vivo efficacy.
 Upon launch, the in vitro models allow potential drug compounds to be triaged at an earlier stage, and only those that look most promising are progressed forward into in vivo model testing.
 Collectively, this provides researchers with increased biological information to help support compound selection and progression, with the potential to offer a new opportunity to improve success rates of new fibrosis therapeutic agents.

 The in vitro fibrosis models are be based on high-content cell imaging assays, which measure specific, multiple fibrosis-related parameters in response to treatment with a potential anti-fibrotic compound.
-These parameters include extracellular matrix deposition, myofibroblast activation and tissue remodeling.
+These parameters include extracellular matrix deposition, myofibroblast activation and tissue remodelling.
 We’re using our expertise in techniques such as confocal microscopy and immunofluorescent staining to assess these different cellular biomarkers.

 To achieve these goals, we’re working alongside our colleagues at RenaSci, a wholly owned subsidiary, who have a successful track record and well established and validated in vivo models in this disease area.
 RenaSci joined the Sygnature Group in July 2018, and since then we have been working hard to join up two world-class CROs into one that can seamlessly support drug discovery, from target validation through to proof-of-concept, and beyond.
 Developing this fibrosis assay is just one way in which we’re further integrating RenaSci’s disease models with Sygnature’s drug discovery services.